amolmande26/DeployOnCloud/README.md

 5. Impersonate Google-managed Service Account with Workload Identity Federation so that github actions workflow able to access services from GCP.

 # Run workflow from github actions
-1. Push changes into deploy.yaml.
+1. Push changes into the repository.
-2. Verify every stage is successful.
+2. Verify every stage is successful from github actions.
-3. Access GKE and verify there is pod called resful-app.. with healthy running status
+3. Access GKE either from gcloud or google cloud console and verify kubernetes pod created in "dev" namespace.